svntax/js13k-2025/README.md

-## About this fork

-This fork adds support for PlayCanvas 2.10.6 for the js13kGames 2025 jam.
-It uses the npm package for dev, and the CDN hosted by js13k for prod.
-Run the project to see the [example rotating box scene](https://developer.playcanvas.com/user-manual/engine/standalone/) from PlayCanvas's documentation.
+# Laser Pointer Cat

+This game is an unfinished demo made for the js13kGames 2025 jam, WebXR category, using PlayCanvas.

+The project base was generated from https://github.com/svntax/js13k-webpack-typescript-playcanvas-starter

 Below is the original README.